aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator/README.md

 exit
 ```
 Apply the `complainer` pod, and determine the node on which the pod was scheduled:

+:point_right: The following *kubectl apply* command needs to be executed from the following folder: *eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator*

 ```bash
 kubectl apply -f pods/complainer.yaml